Understanding SSRF

 Real-World Impact:

-- Capital One Breach (2019): Attackers exploited SSRF to access AWS metadata and steal over 100 million customer records.
+- Capital One Breach (2019): Attackers exploited SSRF to access AWS metadata, stealing over 100 million customer records.

 Prevention and Mitigation

-- Whitelist allowed domains/IPs: Only permit requests to trusted destinations.
+- Whitelist allowed domains/IPs: Permit requests only to trusted destinations.

 - Segment internal networks: Isolate critical services from web-facing servers.